cycooYT/TheSpacePlaceMC-Wiki/README.md

-# TheSpacePlaceMC-Wiki
-This is the public wiki for The Space Place MC!
-More info at: https://discord.gg/HDrxwp4grq .
-This project also includes some plugins and data (check the README file for more info.)
+This repository contains a wiki (https://github.com/cycooYT/TheSpacePlaceMC-Wiki/wiki), some plugins, (https://github.com/cycooYT/TheSpacePlaceMC-Wiki) and some data.
+Contact cycoo4#4444 on discord for more info.